Optimization Insights into Deep Diagonal Linear Networks: Deep Diagonal Linear Networks

 \section{Deep Diagonal Linear Networks}

 In this section, we state several results on the trajectory of the variable $\theta$ when parameterized by a Deep Diagonal Linear Network and when its parameters are trained by Gradient Flow.
-More specifically, we overparameterize our system by defining
+More precisely, we overparameterize our system by letting

 where $L\geqslant2$ is the number of layers of the network and each $u^j\in\R^d$ corresponds to the $j$-th layer, as illustrated in Figure \ref{fig:DDLN}.
 Note that for $L=2$, we recover the classical Diagonal Linear Network.
-We consider the training of the Deep Diagonal Linear Network by Gradient Flow, which can be written as follows:
+We consider the training of the Deep Diagonal Linear Network by Gradient Flow, namely the minimization of